At SMS Changing Lives we strive to ensure that all students are given the best opportunities to learn and grow through education at our provision.

 - LAC policy

-- In response to serious or persistent breach of the school’s behavior policy.
+- In response to a serious or persistent breach of the school’s behaviour policy.
+(See SMS Changing Lives School Fixed Term Exclusion Policy August 2023)

 - If allowing the student to remain in school would seriously harm the education or welfare of pupil or others.